Television licence: Germany

 The licence fee in Germany is €18.36 per month (€220 per annum) for all apartments, secondary residences, holiday homes and summer houses.
-Since 2003 it is payable regardless of possession or use of television and radio.
+Since 2003 it has been payable regardless of possession or use of television and radio.
 Businesses and institutions must pay, based on factors including numbers of employees, vehicles and, for hotels, beds.
 The fee is billed monthly but typically paid quarterly or yearly.
-It is collected by Beitragsservice von ARD, ZDF und Deutschlandradio which is sometimes criticized for its enforcement measures.
-Since 2013, only recipients of a certain social benefits such as Arbeitslosengeld II or student loans and grants are exempt from the licence fee.
+It is collected by Beitragsservice von ARD, ZDF und Deutschlandradio which is sometimes criticised for its enforcement measures.
+Since 2013, only recipients of certain social benefits such as Arbeitslosengeld II or student loans and grants are exempt from the licence fee.
 People with certain disabilities can apply to pay a reduced fee of €5.83.
-Low income in general is no longer a reason for exemption.
+Low income, in general, is no longer a reason for exemption.
 Since the fee is billed to a person and not to a dwelling, empty dwellings are exempt.

 The licence fee is used to fund the public broadcasters ZDF and Deutschlandradio, as well as the nine regional broadcasters of the ARD network.
 Together, they run 22 television channels (10 regional, 10 national, 2 international: Arte and 3sat) and 61 radio stations (58 regional, 3 national).
 Two national television stations and 32 regional radio stations carry limited advertising.
 The 14 regional regulatory authorities for private broadcasters are also funded by the licence fee, and in some states, non-profit community radio stations get small amounts of the licence fee.
 Germany's international broadcaster, Deutsche Welle, is fully funded by the German federal government, though much of its new content is provided by the ARD.

 Germany's per capita budget for public broadcasting is close to the European average but the total is one of the largest in the world.
 In 2006, annual income from licence fees was more than €7.9 billion.

 The board of public broadcasters sued the German states for interference with their budgeting process, and on 11 September 2007, the Supreme Court decided in their favour.
 This effectively rendered the public broadcasters independent and self-governing.

 Public broadcasters have announced that they are determined to use all available ways to reach their "customers" and as such have started a very broad Internet presence with media portals, news and TV programs.
 National broadcasters abandoned an earlier pledge to restrict their online activities.
 This resulted in newspapers taking court action against the ARD, claiming that its Tagessschau smartphone app was unfairly subsidised by the licence fee, to the detriment of free-market providers of news content apps.
 The case was dismissed with the court advising the two sides to find a compromise.